SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ### -Remaining

-Collects the remaining arguments for the RawCommand switch.
+Collects the remaining arguments for when the **RawCommand** parameter is supplied.

 ```yaml
 Type: String[]